 Portland State University

 Dedicated to collaborative learning, students’ educations extend beyond the classroom and into real-world situations in order to put to use the sustainable practices learned in the classroom.
-Financial aid is available to all students in the forms of loans, grants, scholarships and work study opportunities.
+Financial aid is available to all students in the form of loans, grants, scholarships, and work-study opportunities.

 University of Vermont

 A longtime leader in sustainability teaching, the University of Vermont is located in the bustling city of Burlington.
 In 2014 the university led a Campus Sustainability course, which examined the operational aspects of campus sustainability using it’s own campus as a case study.
 The Office of Sustainability fosters overall sustainable teaching and learning on the campus and beyond through research and outreach.

 The Center for Sustainable Agriculture, founded in 1994, is a Vermont leader in teaching and exercising sustainable agricultural practices!
 Farmers and stakeholders across the state use programs out of the University of Vermont in order to address the varied needs of the state’s vibrant food system.
 Most students receive financial aid combining student and/or parent loans plus grants and scholarships.

 University of California in Santa Barbara (UCSB) has long been praised for its top-tier research programs in environmental and sustainable areas of study, which are offered in each degree level including undergraduate.
 For example, the Stewards of Nature is the UCSB natural reserve system that has been supported by student and faculty research and management.